AZ-204 Developer Associate: Architecting Powerful Compute Solutions on Azure

 • Notifications

-In this sections we are going to go into each and everyone of those and explore how to deploy them.
+In this section, we are going to go into every one of those and explore how to deploy them.

 Azure VMs

-VM’s are the basic cloud service used, azure has different zones around the world to be used.
-Each vary on price and availability, when using VM’s you have the following sections:
+VMs are the basic cloud service used, azure has different zones around the world to be used.
+Each one varies in price and availability, when using VM’s you have the following sections:

 • Basics